aaryapatil01/CS4375_Portfolio/README.md

 This is our fifth assignment.
 We were given a CSV file to read to compare experience in R versus sklearn.

 You can access my python notebook [here](https://github.com/aaryapatil01/CS4375_Portfolio/blob/main/Assignment%205/ML_Python_ML_with_sklearn.pdf).

+## Portfolio Assignment: Image Classification (Assignment 6)
+This is our sixth assignment.
+We had to choose an image classification data set to train and evaluate.

+You can access my python notebook detailing the results [here](https://github.com/aaryapatil01/CS4375_Portfolio/blob/main/Assignment%206/Image_Classification.pdf).